-Screen Response DO YOU WANT ORACLE CONNECT FOR LEGACY ADAPTER TO WORK WITH IMS/DB (YES/NO) [YES]: Answer YES to this prompt if you have Oracle Connect for IMS/DB already installed.
+Screen Response DO YOU WANT ORACLE CONNECT FOR LEGACY ADAPTER TO WORK WITH IMS/DB (YES/NO) [YES] : Answer YES to this prompt if you have Oracle Connect for IMS/DB already installed.
 ENTER DBD LIBRARY NAME [IMS.DBDLIB] : If you responded YES to working with IMS/DB, enter the library where database definition (DBD) files are located.
-ENTER PSB LIBRARY NAME [IMS.PSBLIB]: If you responded YES to working with IMS/DB, enter the library where Program Specification Blocks (PSBs) are located.
-ENTER YOUR PSB NAME [HOSPPSB]: If you responded YES to working with IMS/DB, enter the name of the PSB file to use.
-PLEASE CONFIRM (YES/NO/QUIT) [YES]: If you responded YES to working with IMS/DB, confirm the entered details.
-DO YOU WANT ORACLE CONNECT FOR LEGACY ADAPTER TO WORK WITH IMS/DB UNDER CICS (YES/NO) [NO]: If you want to access IMS/DB data under CICS, using the Oracle Application Server Integration Adapter for IMS/DB, respond YES.
+ENTER PSB LIBRARY NAME [IMS.PSBLIB] : If you responded YES to working with IMS/DB, enter the library where Program Specification Blocks (PSBs) are located.
+ENTER YOUR PSB NAME [HOSPPSB] : If you responded YES to working with IMS/DB, enter the name of the PSB file to use.
+PLEASE CONFIRM (YES/NO/QUIT) [YES] : If you responded YES to working with IMS/DB, confirm the entered details.
+DO YOU WANT ORACLE CONNECT FOR LEGACY ADAPTER TO WORK WITH IMS/DB UNDER CICS (YES/NO) [NO] : If you want to access IMS/DB data under CICS, using the Oracle Application Server Integration Adapter for IMS/DB, respond YES.
 ENTER THE CICS EXCI LOAD LIBRARY NAME [CICSTS13.CICS.SDFHEXCI] : If you responded YES to working with IMS/DB under CICS, enter the CICS EXCI load library name only if you do not want the default.
-PLEASE CONFIRM (YES/NO/QUIT) [YES]: If you responded YES to working with IMS/DB under CICS, confirm the entered details.

-Table 2-9 (Cont.)
-CICS Adapter Installation Prompts and Responses

-Screen Response DO YOU WANT ORACLE CONNECT FOR LEGACY ADAPTER TO WORK WITH CICS APP ADAPTER (YES/NO) [YES]: Answer YES to this prompt ENTER THE CICS EXCI LOAD LIBRARY NAME [CICSTS13.CICS.SDFHEXCI] : Enter the CICS EXCI load library name only if you do not want the default.
-PLEASE CONFIRM (YES/NO/QUIT) [YES]: Confirm the entered details THE VSAM DRIVER IS INSTALLED AUTOMATICALLY.
+PLEASE CONFIRM (YES/NO/QUIT) [YES] : If you responded YES to working with IMS/DB under CICS, confirm the entered details.
+DO YOU WANT ORACLE CONNECT FOR LEGACY ADAPTER TO WORK WITH CICS APP ADAPTER (YES/NO) [YES] : Answer YES to this prompt if you have Oracle Connect for CICS already installed.
+ENTER THE CICS EXCI LOAD LIBRARY NAME [CICSTS13.CICS.SDFHEXCI] : If you responded YES to working with the CICS adapter, enter the CICS EXCI load library name only if you do not want the default.
+PLEASE CONFIRM (YES/NO/QUIT) [YES] : If you responded YES to working with the CICS adapter, confirm the entered details.
+THE VSAM DRIVER IS INSTALLED AUTOMATICALLY.
 DO YOU ALSO WANT ORACLE CONNECT FOR LEGACY ADAPTER TO WORK WITH VSAM UNDER CICS (YES/NO) [NO]: Answer YES to this prompt if you have Oracle Connect for VSAM already installed and you want to access VSAM data under CICS.
 ENTER THE CICS EXCI LOAD LIBRARY NAME [CICSTS13.CICS.SDFHEXCI] : If you responded YES to working with VSAM under CICS, enter the CICS EXCI load library name only if you do not want the default.

+Table 2-9 IMS/TM Adapter Installation Prompts and Responses

-PLEASE CONFIRM (YES/NO/QUIT) [YES]: If you responded YES to working with VSAM under CICS, confirm the entered details.
+Screen Response PLEASE CONFIRM (YES/NO/QUIT) [YES] : If you responded YES to working with VSAM under CICS, confirm the entered details.
 ENTER THE ISPF LOAD LIBRARY NAME [ISP.SISPLOAD] : Enter the ISPF load library name only if you do not want the default.
-PLEASE CONFIRM (YES/NO/QUIT) [YES]: Confirm the entered details ENTER THE OUTPUT CLASS FOR INSTALLATION OUTPUT [A]: Enter the output class for Oracle Connect output.
+PLEASE CONFIRM (YES/NO/QUIT) [YES] : Confirm the entered details ENTER THE OUTPUT CLASS FOR INSTALLATION OUTPUT [A] : Enter the output class for Oracle Connect output.
 Assigning a device which is set on HOLD prevents the loss of log information when the Oracle Connect started tasks finish (the default is A).
 DO YOU WANT TO USE THE DEFAULT JOB CARD Y/N [Y] A job card is displayed.
 If you want to use a replacement card, it must be entered as it will appear in the job.
 You can enter up to six lines.
 Enter a blank line to end input.
 If you do not enter a card, the Oracle Connect default card is used.